-We have now completed the first two phases of a four year project to implement maximum 20mph speed control across most residential and shopping streets in Cambridge.
-The third and final phase, covering West Central and South areas, of the project has now reached implementation stage.
+We have completed the first phases of a project to implement 20mph speed limits across most residential and shopping streets.
+The third and final phase, covering the West Central and South areas, of the project has now reached implementation stage.

-This follows an extensive city-wide consultation exercise were the majority of respondents were found to be supportive of 20mph speed control.
+This follows an extensive consultation exercise where the majority of respondents were found to support the 20mph speed control.

 The overall public response to all of the consultations was in the region of 15%.
-Overall the consultation results indicate that the majority of respondees are in favour of the 20mph limit on residential and shopping roads (71%).
+Overall the results indicate that most respondees (71%) are in favour of the 20mph limit on residential and shopping roads.

-It is intended that the new limits will be enforced using signs and road markings only, without the need for new road humps or any other physical speed management measures.
-‘A’ and ‘B’ roads are generally not included in the plans; we intend to leave these at their existing speed limits.
+It is intended that the new limits will be enforced using signs and road markings only.
+There will be no need for new road humps or any other physical speed management measures.
+‘A’ and ‘B’ roads are generally not included; we intend to leave these at their existing speed limits.

 The scheme has led to a reduction in recorded vehicle speeds since it was introduced.
 Of those streets where average traffic speeds were previously above 20mph, some 93% have seen a reduction.

-The project, which has an approved budget of £600,000, has been split into three phases, covering different areas of the city.
+The project has an approved budget of £600,000 It is split into three phases, covering different areas of the city.
 The project map shows which areas each phase covers and highlights the roads that are not covered by the proposal.
 20mph control across North area wards was completed in 2014 and across East area wards in winter 2015/16.
 The implementation of the original Phases 3 & 4 is now combined to expedite delivery to complete in late 2016.